Htipiti: creamy Greek Feta dip with roasted peppers

 Notes

-• Garnish with fresh greens such as parsley, dill, or green onion
+• fresh greens such as parsley, dill, basil

 Save the recipe!